django-ftl/fluent-compiler/docs/implementations.rst

 summary:

-For the simple but very common case of a message defining a static string, ``FluentBundle.format`` is very close to GNU gettext, or much faster, depending on whether you are using Python 2 or 3, and your Python implementation (e.g. CPython or PyPy).
-(The worst case we found was 5% faster than gettext on CPython 2.7, and the best case was about 3.5 times faster for PyPy2 5.1.2).
-For cases of substituting a single string into a message, ``FluentBundle.format`` is between 30% slower and 2.5 times faster than an equivalent implementation using GNU gettext and Python ``%`` interpolation.
+For the simple but very common case of a message defining a static string, ``FluentBundle.format`` is very close to GNU gettext, or much faster, depending on your Python version and implementation (e.g. CPython or PyPy).
+(The worst case we found was 7% slower than gettext on CPython 3.9, and the best case was about 3.5 times faster for PyPy3.6 7.3.0).
+For cases of substituting a single string into a message, ``FluentBundle.format`` was between 7% slower and 3.4 times faster than an equivalent implementation using GNU gettext and Python ``%`` interpolation.

 For message where plural rules are involved, currently ``fluent_compiler`` can be significantly slower than using GNU gettext, partly because it uses